jhhr/anki-addon-config-sync/README.md

 ## Conflicting changes

-In a nutshell, **the first device to sync to AnkiWeb** is the one who's addon config edits will overwrite conflicting configs when syncing on other devices.
+In a nutshell, **the first device to sync to AnkiWeb** is the one whose addon config edits will overwrite conflicting configs when syncing on other devices.
 It appears that changes to a media file in AnkiWeb trumps not yet uploaded changes to the same media file which is why the first to sync wins.

 In more detail: